kupzsensei/cerberus-ai-cai/README.md

     *   Includes a `location /api/` block to proxy API requests to the `backend` service (`http://backend:8000/`).
     *   **`client_max_body_size 50M;`**: This line is crucial for allowing larger PDF file uploads.
 It sets the maximum allowed size of the client request body.

+*   **Ollama Server Configuration**: Ollama server details (name, URL) are now stored in the SQLite database via the frontend UI, not in `backend/config.json`.

 ## Troubleshooting

 *   **`413 Request Entity Too Large` Error**: